 Every year, 90% of paddy straw and 25% of wheat straw is currently not utilized for any purpose, but rather burnt in the field by the farmers.
 This leads to bad air quality and constitutes a major health and environmental hazard.
 The state of Punjab for example, only has 2.7 per cent of the total country’s cultivable area, yet it is responsible for 17% of the total wheat and 11% of the total rice production of the country.
 This state generates 22 million tons of paddy straw and 25 million tons of wheat straw per annum.
 Paddy straw is considered carbon dioxide neutral.
 Next to that, there is a vast domestic market and substantial export potential for biomass to bio-materials.

 The burning of paddy and wheat straw leads to bad air quality and health hazards.
 One of the ways in which BFA tries to get rid of this hurtful process, is by turning the straw into bio-based (board- and packaging) materials.
 We are actively inviting businesses and organisations to come with ideas.
 Next to technological and practical solutions (e.g. for the creation of table tops, shelfs or paper packaging material), we are open to methodological ideas (e.g. for the development of new work-processes or to bring about social change).

 Recognising the environmental impact and the opportunities, the state of Punjab and the Indian Ministry of Agriculture are willing to (co-)finance innovative and scalable solutions to the paddy straw waste problem.
 Do you have innovative solutions, ideas, or experiences you want to share?
 MVO Netherlands, TERI and Biosfera are more than happy to answer your questions about financing, or any other matter regarding the challenge.
-Please contact Mike van den Hof, +31622714485 for more information or send an e-mail to [email protected]
+Please email Mike van den Hof: [email protected] for more information.Read more